 Coconix floor and furniture repair kit is an easy-to-use filler for repairing holes, cracks, chips, knot covers, and even screws.
 It’s also great for erasing scratches and touching up blemishes on floors.

-It contains no glue, wood flour cement, paint, wax, or anything similar, making it the most excellent wood repair product.
-Also, it does a fantastic job of fixing maple, oak, mahogany, light, painted, natural surfaces, and various other surfaces, such as a deck, colored shelves, molded surfaces, baseboards, edging, laminate, and tables.
+Here’s what I love about it: it’s not laden with glue, wood flour cement, or any of that other stuff you might find in standard wood repair products.
+Also, it does a fantastic job of fixing maple, oak, mahogany, light, painted, natural surfaces, and various other surfaces.
+I’ve used it on everything from decks, colored shelves, molded surfaces, baseboards, edging, laminate, and tables.

 The Coconix Wood Restore Pro package’s instructions are straightforward and will help even novices achieve professional results.